I Could Use a Love Song

-"I Could Use a Love Song" is a song co-written and recorded by American country music singer Maren Morris for her debut studio album, Hero (2016).
+"I Could Use a Love Song" is a song by American singer Maren Morris for her debut studio album, Hero (2016).
 Morris wrote the song with Jimmy Robbins and Laura Veltz, and co-produced the track with busbee.
-It was released to North American country radio on March 27, 2017 through Columbia Nashville as the album's third single.
+It was released to North American country radio on March 27, 2017, through Columbia Nashville as the album's third single.
 A song about heartbreak and finding redemption through love, it garnered positive reviews from critics.

-"I Could Use a Love Song" reached number one on the Billboard Country Airplay chart, giving Morris her second number-one single, and her first as a solo artist.
-It also peaked at numbers seven and 56 on both the Hot Country Songs and Hot 100 charts respectively.
-The song was certified Platinum, and has sold 206,000 copies as of December 2017.
+"I Could Use a Love Song" reached number one on the US Country Airplay chart, giving Morris her second number-one single, and her first as a solo artist.
+It also peaked at numbers seven and 56 on both the US Hot Country Songs and Billboard Hot 100 charts, respectively.
+The song was certified Platinum and has sold 206,000 copies as of December 2017.
 It achieved similar chart success in Canada, reaching number 14 on the Country chart and garnering a Platinum certification from Music Canada, denoting sales of over 80,000 units in that country.